Phil-Venter/essentio-core/README.md

 * **Why can’t I just write code and have it run?**
 * **Why does “Hello World” pull in a hundred packages?**
-* **Do frameworks need to be opinionated—or just useful?**
+* **Do frameworks need to be opinionated, or just useful?**
 * **Why all the scaffolding, code generation, and ceremony?**
 * **What if I could learn the entire framework in a single afternoon?**

 This isn’t for everyone.
 It’s for developers who want full control without the hand-holding.
 Who trust their own judgment more than someone else’s defaults.
 Who read the source instead of tutorials.

 **Essentio doesn’t try to teach you how to code.
-It gives you just enough structure to be useful—and nothing that gets in your way.**
+It gives you just enough structure to be useful and nothing that gets in your way.**

 ---

 ## 🧪 Quickstart

-Choose one of three approaches to pull in the framework, then bootstrap and run your application.
+**Choose one of three approaches to pull in the framework, then bootstrap and run your application.**

 ---